 So with two gallon sized mason jars full of hope and a pinch of skepticism, I read the book.

-Here I was not even a beginning cheesemaker, perhaps even a cheesemaking hater, wanting to make cheese!
+Here I was not even a beginner cheesemaker, perhaps even a cheesemaking hater, wanting to make cheese!
 All of the basic recipes were covered and then some!
-But then she goes even further and shares recipe for other dairy goods such as butter, kefir, sour cream, ghee, creme fraíche, and yogurt.
+But then she goes even further and shares a recipe for other dairy goods such as butter, kefir, sour cream, ghee, creme fraíche, and yogurt.
 She helps you build upon your skills by starting with the easy recipes and working up to the more difficult ones that involve presses and aging.